davidkesnr/GIS-Glen-Tanar/README.md

-around the fitted line, implying a linear model is appropriate for these data; the residuals appear roughly normally distributed, with the majority conforming closely to the idealised normal distribution in the Q-Q plot, although there are some outliers in the bottom-right corner;
+around the fitted line, implying a linear model is appropriate for these data; the residuals appear roughly normally distributed, with the majority conforming closely to the idealised normal distribution in the Q-Q plot, although there are some outliers in the bottom-left corner;
 the scale-location plot shows that the residuals are spread quite evenly and randomly across the range of the predictor, implying that they approximate homoscedasticity; and the residuals vs leverage plot suggests that any outliers in the data don’t have an outsized influence on the regression results.
 Overall, it seems reasonable to assume that the model satisfies all assumptions.
-I gave the few points in the bottom right of the Q-Q plot the benefit of the doubt, and went ahead with interpreting the model output:
+I gave the few points in the bottom left of the Q-Q plot the benefit of the doubt, and went ahead with interpreting the model output:

 ``` r